Kim Mitchell, Co-Director of Student Recruitment & Co-Chair

 Alex first became involved in MYLead in 2012 when she was a participant, and has been an active volunteer in the organization ever since.
 Her previous experience includes being a Conference Alumni, MYLead AP Board Liaison, Group Facilitator, Programming Intern, and MYLead Community Advisor, which is her current position.
 Within her role, she strives to foster the MYLead spirit and connection after conferences through different volunteer opportunities and reunion events.
 Outside of MYLead, Alex works on the Business Services team for a major consulting firm in downtown Chicago and also volunteers in her spare time.

 Victoria became involved in MYLead in 2016, when she was nominated to participate in the conference in her sophomore year of high school.
 Since then, she has taken on many roles – Conference Alumni, Programming Intern, PR Director for the MYLead Community Board, and most recently, Co-Communications Director on the MYLead Corporate Board.
-Victoria is currently a junior at the University of Michigan majoring in Public Policy with minors in Math and Business.
+Victoria is currently a junior at the University of Michigan majoring in Public Policy with minors in Spanish and Business.
 At the University of Michigan, Victoria is also the President of the University of Michigan Mock Trial Team, and the Executive Coordinator for her Pre-Law Fraternity: Kappa Alpha Pi.
 In her spare time, Victoria loves to play tennis and write music.

 Julie Darth, GFWC Liaison